MicrosoftDocs/azure-devops-docs/docs/project/wiki/migrate-extension-wiki-pages.md

 ## Detailed steps

-1. Clone [vsts-wikiTools](https://github.com/Microsoft/vsts-wikiTools) repository and compile the **MigrateToVSTSWiki** tool
+1. Clone [vsts-wikiTools](https://github.com/Microsoft/vsts-wikiTools) repository and compile the **MigrateToVSTSWiki** tool.

-2. Compile the project under the path **Tools/MigrateToVSTSWiki** to generate the migration tool EXE.
+2. Compile the project under the path *Tools/MigrateToVSTSWiki* to generate the migration tool EXE.

 3. From a web browser, open your Azure DevOps team project and [create your first wiki page](wiki-create-repo.md).

 4. Get the URL to clone your wiki.
 See [Clone your wiki and edit wiki pages offline](wiki-update-offline.md).

-   Name this clone location "LocationA" for this procedure.
+   Name this clone location as "LocationA" for this procedure.

 5. Clone your wiki repo using your IDE or the **git clone** command.